 Persons interested in simultaneously earning an M.A. in ESL and Adult Basic Education Licensure at the University of Minnesota would be required to take 1-2 courses above and beyond the existing courses for the M.A.
 Licensure requirements will change in 2001.
-Those who want to graduate before then will need to take TWO courses to buy meridia online beyond the M.A. in ESL.
+Those who want to graduate before then will need to take TWO courses beyond the M.A. in ESL.
 Those who graduate in 2001 or later will need to take ONE course beyond the M.A. in ESL, a course in counseling.

 To do this combined degree program, persons must take the following courses: